If you are ready to start your home Bible Study, please fill out the form below and we will be in touch soon!

 What part do you believe we play in Christ’s saving work?

 It’s time to start your home Bible study.
 Choose a weekly day and time and location.
 You don’t have to meet at your house.
 You could meet at a local coffee shop or in a park.
 We will send you a briefing and material every Monday to use at home.
 You will have the option to teach or stream the lesson (though we highly recommend teaching the material yourself).
 Consider these things:

 Begin by inviting family members, friends, co-workers, and neighbors.

 Have a kick-off day where you provide food or ask guests to each bring something.

-Couple your Bible study with activities that may interest your guests or music.
+Couple your Bible study with activities or music that may interest your guests.